ThomasMertes/seed7/src/read_me.txt

   NO_EMPTY_STRUCTS: Defined when the C compiler considers an empty
                     struct as syntax error.

-  HAS_SIGACTION: Defined when the function sigaction() is
-                 available.

-  HAS_GETRLIMIT: Defined when the functions getrlimit() and
+  HAS_GETRLIMIT: TRUE, when the functions getrlimit() and
                  setrlimit() are available.

-  HAS_SIGSETJMP: Defined when the functions sigsetjmp() and
+  HAS_SIGSETJMP: TRUE, when the functions sigsetjmp() and
                  siglongjmp() are available.
-When HAS_SIGSETJMP is
-                 not defined the functions setjmp() and longjmp() are used instead.
+When it is FALSE the functions setjmp() and longjmp() must be used instead.

-  HAS_SYMLINKS: Defined when the operating system supports
+  HAS_SYMBOLIC_LINKS: TRUE, when the operating system supports
                 symlinks.

+  HAS_READLINK: TRUE, when the function readlink() is available.

-  HAS_FIFO_FILES: Defined when the operating system supports fifo
+  HAS_FIFO_FILES: TRUE, when the operating system supports fifo
                   (first in first out) files.

   HAS_POLL: Defined when the function poll() is available.